PeterVanBeever/PythonFundamentals.Exercises.Part9/README.md

 ### Prep Work

 * Look inside the data directory.
-There are a few json files provided for you.
-Familiarize yourself with these files.
+* There are a few json files provided for you.
+* Familiarize yourself with these files.
 Feel free to add more.

 ### Part A
 * Create a program called *json_helper.py*
 * Define a function called *read_json*.
-Given a string representing a file path to a json file, this function should open said file and convert its contens into a json object.
+* Given a string representing...
+* a file path to a json file,
+* this function should open said file
+* and convert its contents into a json object.
 * The json object should be returned.

 ### Part B
 * Define a function called *read_all_json_files*.
-Given a string representing a path to a directory, this function should read all of the json files and return a list containing all of the json objects.
+* Given a string representing a path to a directory,
+* this function should read all of the json files
+* and return a list containing...
+* all of the json objects.
 * Make sure to incorporate the work from part A.

 ### Part C